Deneb Karentz

-Deneb Karentz is full-time faculty, professor, and chair of the Biology Department at University of San Francisco.
+Deneb Karentz is full-time faculty, professor, and former chair of the Biology Department at University of San Francisco.
 Her research focuses on the ultraviolet photobiology of marine organisms and understanding their strategies for protection from UV exposure, particularly in relation to the ecological implications of Antarctic ozone depletion.

 Early life and education

-Karentz grew up in Millis, MA, the daughter of Rose and Varoujan Karentz, and turned to athletics in high school as a two-sport captain to complement a proud academic standing.
+Karentz grew up in Millis, Massachusetts, the daughter of Rose and Varoujan Karentz, and turned to athletics in high school as a two-sport captain to complement a proud academic standing.
 Karentz earned her BS at the University of Rhode Island in 1973, MS at Oregon State University in 1976 and PhD at the University of Rhode Island in 1982.
 Her graduate research focused on the physiology and ecology of marine phytoplankton.
 She has lived in San Francisco, California since 1983.
 She held an NIH National Service Award Fellowship for post-doctoral research at the Laboratory of Radiobiology and Environmental Health, University of California San Francisco from 1983-1986.
 She worked in the lab of James E. Cleaver, conducting research on the molecular genetics of an inherited human disease, xeroderma pigmentosum (XP).
 Patients afflicted with XP are extremely sensitive to sunlight and are unable to repair UV-induced damage to DNA.
 Karentz remained at UCSF as a research biologist until hired as a professor of Biology and Environmental Science at the University of San Francisco in 1992.